Up until around 6 months, breast milk (or infant formula) meets the complete nutritional needs of a healthy baby and is all your baby needs.

-Open wide – they’ll often put toys or their hands up to their mouths.
-They’ll also open their mouths easily if you put a spoon up to their lips.
+Open wide - They’ll open their mouths easily if you put a spoon up to their lips.
+They’ll also often put their hands in their mouths.

-Extrusion reflex disappears - this is when the tongue no longer protrudes from the mouth so baby can take food from a spoon.
+Extrusion reflex disappears - The extrusion reflex is when they’ll push any food placed on their tongue out the front of their mouth.
+Somewhere between four and six months the extrusion reflex should disappear, and the tongue no longer protrudes from the mouth so baby can take food from a spoon.